 Is the 2025 Toyota Prius Plug-In Hybrid a good car?

 There's a lot to consider if you're wondering whether the 2025 Toyota Prius Plug-In Hybrid is a good car.
-Edmunds' expert testing team reviewed the 2025 Prius Plug-In Hybrid and gave it a 8.1 out of 10.
+Edmunds' expert testing team reviewed the 2025 Prius Plug-In Hybrid and gave it a 7.5 out of 10.
+Our consumer reviews show that the 2025 Prius Plug-In Hybrid gets an average rating of 5 stars out of 5 (based on 2 reviews).
 Safety scores, fuel economy, cargo capacity and feature availability should all be factors in determining whether the 2025 Prius Plug-In Hybrid is a good car for you.
 Learn more

 How much should I pay for a 2025 Toyota Prius Plug-In Hybrid?